 With a view to Germany’s future competitiveness, it is important for the roll-out of gigabit networks to take place rapidly in the landline (fibre-optic networks, high-performance broadband cable networks) and mobile (5G) sectors.
 For this reason, the Federal Government has set itself an ambitious target: gigabit networks which cover pretty much the entire country by 2025.
 This will open up the possibility for many different new business opportunities and business models for network operators, but will also require a willingness to undertake significant investments.

 Telecommunications regulation in particular can provide strong incentives for private-sector investment in new gigabit networks.
 The Federal Government is working in Brussels to ensure that the new framework for European telecommunications law offers sufficient scope for pro-investment incentive mechanisms for cooperation on the roll-out, and the best possible use should be made of this in the forthcoming revision of national legislation.

 Driving forward digital inclusion and skills development

-Digitalisation is particularly affecting the areas of knowledge, education and training: our job roles will be fundamentally transformed.
+Digitisation is particularly affecting the areas of knowledge, education and training: our job roles will be fundamentally transformed.
 This means that a special focus needs to be placed on digital inclusion and education.
-The Federal Ministry for Economic Affairs and Energy is funding the ‘D21 Digital Index’, which is the most relevant study for assessing to what extent Germany has been digitised so far.
+The Federal Ministry for Economic Affairs and Energy is funding the ‘’, which is the most relevant study for assessing to what extent Germany has been digitised so far.